microsoft/tigertoolbox/Sessions/Winter-Ready-2019/Lab-Kubernetes.md

 1. Connect to the kubernetes Kubernetes Cluster using Azure CLI and Kubectl.exe

-    1. Sign in to the Azure Subscription using Azure CLI.
-Open a command prompt window and execute the below command.
+    1. Connect to the WIndows VM in the lab.

+    2. Open a command prompt window and execute the below command.

        `az login`

-       Running the above command will open an Azure sign-in page.
-Signin using the Azure Credentials from the resources section of the Lab.
+       Running the above command will open the Azure sign-in page.
+Sign-in using the Azure Credentials from the resources section of the Lab. **Please do not use your Corp Credentials for this**.

        ![Azure_Information.jpg](./media/Azure_Infomation.jpg)